 You might wonder how much it will cost to hire a personal injury lawyer after you get hurt in an accident somebody else caused.
-Some people worry about the costs associated with legal representation, insurance claims, and court cases.
+Some people worry about the costs associated with legal representation – how much the lawyer would take out of your settlement – insurance claims, and court cases.
 The thought of paying lawyers’ fees might even be a deterrent, causing accident victims to pursue action alone.
 However, that can lead to unfavorable results.

 Here, you will find information about contingency fees, how settlements are calculated, and what you can expect from your check.